Skip to main content

 2

-Import the new locale and add it to the locales map and the Locale type:
+Import the new file and add it to the locales map and the Locale union type:

 // src/i18n/index.ts